Skip to main content

 • Test a launch from a clean account with a fresh Marquee.
 Required variables should be honest about what the launcher must provide.

-• Capture a mutter with screenshots so future launchers see what success looks like.
+• Capture screenshots as artefacts (with a mutter noting the result) so collaborators browsing the timeline can see what success looks like.

 • Plan a refresh cadence — pinned image tags drift, and a template that worked a year ago may need a touch-up.